Skip to content

 Execute cmf artifact command in the example_folder.

-cmf artifact pull -p "Test-env"
+cmf artifact pull -p 'Test-env'

-Check here for more details.
+Check Getting started with cmf-client commands page for more details.

 Flow Chart for cmf